Practical information

 Outdoor activities

-The weather is likely to be cold and wet, but that shouldn't keep you from enjoying the great outdoors - just adopt the classic Finnish attitude that there's no bad weather, only bad clothing!
-We recommend lots of layers, and don't forget your hat.
+The weather in May is rather unpredictable, but that shouldn't keep you from enjoying the great outdoors - just adopt the classic Finnish attitude that there's no bad weather, only bad clothing!
+We recommend bringing layers and something to protect you from the rain, and don't forget your hat just in case.

 Indoor market halls